Colin has been reading as long as he can remember, and the works of Conan Doyle were some of the early works that kept him reading.

 Sherlock Holmes and the Cardboard Box

-Sherlock Holmes stories were bringing Sir Arthur Conan Doyle, and the general public were clamouring for more, and yet Conan Doyle penned a story that could have damaged his reputation severely.
+Sherlock Holmes stories were bringing Sir Arthur Conan Doyle, and the general public was clamouring for more, and yet Conan Doyle penned a story that could have damaged his reputation severely.

 Sir Arthur Conan Doyle makes use of his own medical knowledge to put details into the story, and also has Holmes demonstrate his own scientific abilities in the examination of ears.
 Conan Doyle also though, designs the case so that Holmes finds it simple to solve, although it is not so clear cut for Lestrade and Watson.

-Spoiler Alert - Plot Summary of the Adventure of the Cardboard Box
+Plot Summary of "The Adventure of the Cardboard Box" (Spoilers Follow)

 Inspector Lestrade was already on the case, but he was coming to 221B Baker Street to consult Sherlock Holmes.